Anvera 48 Chase Boat

 Creating a sense of drama not always associated with other types of tenders, the quintessential chase boat is central to a superyacht’s inventory.

-Often owing styling to its mothership, a superyacht chase boat marries agility and seaworthiness with luxury and grandeur.
+Often owing styling to its mothership, these tenders marry agility and seaworthiness with luxury and grandeur.

 For many of the largest yachts (80m+), garage space is often dedicated to an array of custom tenders, while for many ‘smaller’ boats, a conventional chase tender either transported or on tow remains an indispensable solution.